easytocloud/cloudX/README.md

 It also shows (in comment at the bottom) how to integrate it in a Windows ssh config file.

 Also, keep in mind configuration file paths differ; at the very least in the path separator.

+Many thanks to Andries Krijtenburg for getting cloudX to work with Windows.